HaloDot/Developer-Docs/Intents/Transaction Intents/Transaction Intent Integration Guide.md

 - username
 - password

-The username and password are the same as you use on the Halo.Go application.
+The username and password are the same as you use on the Halo Dot Go application.

 **3. Retrieve the Transaction URL from the Halo Backend**